isomerpages/moe-yiochukangsec/_our-curriculum/Distinctive Programmes/Applied Learning Programme.md

-In this programme, students are introduced to the world of Science, Technology, Engineering and Mathematics (STEM) in the form of Embedded Electronics, and learn to develop innovative ideas and integrated solutions for real-life problems in the community.
+In this programme, students are introduced to the world of Science, Technology, Engineering and Mathematics (STEM) in the form of Emerging Technologies, and learn to develop innovative ideas and integrated solutions for real-life problems in the community.
 The ALP gives students opportunities to explore the connections between problem-solving skills needed in the real world and academic knowledge related to STEM.
 The progressive ALP curriculum equips all students with coding and computational thinking skills using an inquiry-based learning approach.
 Importantly, the ALP encourages students to stay curious and learn about how technology can be applied in new ways to improve the quality of life around us.
 In this way, the ALP hopes to nurture students capable of adapting to change.

 ## Objectives of the programme